-The 1998 Reauthorization Amendments directed the Secretary of Education to demand additional payments from all the Guarantee Agencies participating in the FFEL Program of amounts held in their Federal Funds aggregating \$85 million in fiscal year 2002, \$82.5 million in fiscal year 2006, and \$82.5 million in fiscal year 2007.
-The amounts demanded of each Guarantee Agency have been determined in accordance with formulas included in Section 422(i) of the Higher Education Act.
-If a Guarantee Agency charges the maximum permitted 1% guarantee fee, however, the recall may not result in the depletion of such Guarantee Agency's reserve funds below an amount equal to the amount of lender claim payments paid during the 90 days prior to the date of return.
+The Higher Education Amendments of 1998 directed the Secretary of Education to demand additional payments from all the Guarantee Agencies participating in the FFEL Program of amounts held in their Federal Reserve Funds aggregating \$85 million in fiscal year 2002, \$82.5 million in fiscal year 2006, and \$82.5 million in fiscal year 2007.
+The amounts demanded of each Guarantee Agency were determined in accordance with formulas included in Section 422(i) of the Higher Education Act.
+For a Guarantee Agency that charged the maximum permitted 1% guarantee fee, however, the recall could not result in the depletion of such Guarantee Agency's reserve funds below an amount equal to the amount of lender claim payments paid during the 90 days prior to the date of return.